-This Plan implies the continuation of MI SANU's mission to promote gender equality in research, and in this part it explicitly refers to the most important activities in the period from May 26, 2021 to May 31, 2022.
+This Plan implies the continuation of MI SANU's mission to promote GE in research, and in this part it explicitly refers to the most important activities in the period from May 26, 2021 to May 31, 2022.

 The plan from 2021 foresaw two important novelties concerning the improvement of the gender policy of MI SANU.
-The first is the establishment of the position of advisor for gender equality and prevention of discrimination, as an additional activity in the Institute.
-In February 2022, she was appointed to this position by the decision of the director of the Institute, Dr. Zoran Ognjanović, and at the suggestion of the Working Group, Biljana Nedeljkov, advisor for knowledge transfer and promotion.
-She has attended several international workshops and trainings in the field of gender policy, gender responsive budgeting and the promotion of gender equality in academic institutions.
-The main novelty of this Plan is that in its Annex it further specifies the role, rights and responsibilities of the advisor for gender equality and discrimination prevention
+The first is the establishment of the position of Advisor for Gender Equality and the Prevention of Discrimination, as an additional activity in the Institute.
+In February 2022, Biljana Nedeljkov, advisor for knowledge transfer and promotion was appointed to this position by the decision of the Director of the Institute, Dr. Zoran Ognjanović, at the suggestion of the Working Group.
+Biljana has attended several international workshops and trainings in the field of gender policy, gender responsive budgeting and the promotion of GEy in academic institutions.
+The main novelty of this Plan is that in its Annex it further specifies the role, rights and responsibilities of the Advisor for Gender Equality and Discrimination Prevention.

 A big step forward for MI SANU is the introduction of gender-sensitive budgeting.
 With the help of UN Women Serbia and representatives of the Ministry of Finance of the Republic of Serbia, an online training was held in November, attended by the management of MI SANU, members of the Working Group and employees in accounting and finance.
-Although, as one of the institutes of SANU, it was obliged to apply gender budgeting (which will be mandatory for all other institutions financed from the budget of the Republic of Serbia), MI SANU needs technical and professional support to apply this principle in practice. given the existing way of financing scientific research institutions in Serbia.
-These issues were discussed at the workshop and technical doubts were removed, and the 2021 Plan received praise and the highest marks as an exceptionally good strategic document concerning gender equality.
+Although, as one of the institutes of SANU, MI SANU was obliged to apply gender budgeting (which will be mandatory for all other institutions financed from the budget of the Republic of Serbia), it needed technical assistance and professional support to apply this principle in practice, especially given the existing way of financing scientific research institutions in Serbia.
+These issues were discussed at the workshop and technical doubts were resolved, so the 2021 Plan received praise and the highest marks as an exceptionally good strategic document concerning GE.
 Efforts in the first half of the year resulted in the adoption of the MI SANU budget for 2022, which applied the principle of gender-sensitive budgeting.

 MI SANU also, despite the pandemic conditions, together with the Center for the Promotion of Science, in May 2021, successfully marked the 10th anniversary of the May Month of Mathematics event.
-As part of that program, and on the occasion of Women's Day in Mathematics, two virtual events were organized entitled "Inspirational Conversations" dedicated to Serbian scientists in the field of mechanics, where the work of prof. Vera Nikolić Stanojević, prof. Milena Radnović, prof. Katica Hedrih Stevanović and prof. Livija Cvetićanin.
-Also, on April 28, 2022, the Day of Girls in Information and Communication Technologies was marked for the first time in the premises of MI SANU and the Indigo Hotel.
-This event was held in cooperation with the Center for the Promotion of Science, the Eversin company and the Indigo Hotel, and is part of the activities envisaged by the first gender-responsive budget of MI SANU.
+As part of that program, and on the occasion of Women's Day in Mathematics, two virtual events were organized entitled "Inspirational Conversations" dedicated to Serbian scientists in the field of mechanics, where the work of prof. Vera Nikolić Stanojević, prof. Milena Radnović, prof. Katica Hedrih Stevanović and prof. Livija Cvetićanin were presented.
+Also, on April 28, 2022, the Day of Girls in Information and Communication Technologies was marked for the first time in the premises of MI SANU and at the Indigo Hotel.
+This event was held in cooperation with the Center for the Promotion of Science, the Eversin company, and the Indigo Hotel, and is part of the activities envisaged by the first gender-responsive budget of MI SANU.